KhiopsML/khiops-doc/docs/tutorials/kdic_intro.md

   <figcaption></figcaption>
 </figure>

-!!! abstract "Khiops is still writing ✍️"
+!!! abstract "What Khiops continues to write ✍️"

-    Finally, this dictionary is modified (i) to select a subset of informative and independent variables; and (ii) to compute target prediction based on the encoded variables.
+    Finally, this dictionary is modified (i) to select a subset of informative and independent variables, and (ii) to compute target prediction based on the encoded variables.

 ### Release the model into production

-At the end of training, predictions are made directly from the raw data, which facilitates model production in two respects.
-First, putting a new model into production consists in replacing one dictionary file with another, without changing anything in the IT project, provided raw data remain the same.
-Secondly, the archiving of a trained model includes the entire data transformation flow, which avoids the need to archive the program used to prepare the data, thus preventing the risk of a version change.
+At the end of training, predictions can be made directly from raw data, which facilitates model production in two aspects.

+- Updating a model involves simply replacing the dictionary file, as long as the raw data format remains unchanged, without changing anything else in the project.

+- The trained model’s archive includes the complete data transformation flow, eliminating the need to maintain external preprocessing code and mitigating risks from versioning conflicts

 <figure markdown>
 <picture>